 I do, because I’ve lived it!
 From the early 1970s through the mid-1980s, I relied primarily on my native skills and intellect for making financial and investing decisions.
 My successes were many, but my failures were more.

-In the late 1980s, I faced up to my limitations, and turned to the teachings of my friend Larry Burkett who, since our meeting 15 years earlier, had become a leading voice in the evangelical community on the importance of Christians applying biblical principles to managing their finances.
+In the late 1980s, I faced up to my limitations, and turned to the teachings of my friend Larry Burkett who, since our meeting 15 years earlier, had become a leading voice in the evangelical community on the importance of Christians applying precepts found in the Bible to managing their finances.

 Getting in sync with God’s ways rather than mine laid a foundation for future financial success.
 That experience more than a quarter-century ago influences the content we publish at SMI to this day.